 These are Straight Beams.
 They each have a length ranging from 3 to 15.
-The easiest way to denote them is saying the smallest is a "straight 3 beam" nothing it is 3 holes long.
+The easiest way to denote them is saying the smallest is a "Straight 3 Beam", noting that it is three holes long.

 These are Angled Beams.
-In the 9797 kits there are only these Large Angled Beams and Small Angled Beams.
+In the 9797 kits, there are only these Large Angled Beams and Small Angled Beams.